jesse-wang0/PatternAnalysis-2025/recognition/flan_t5_jesse_wang/README.md

 ## Hardware & Environment

+Training and inference done on the Rangpur cluster:

 | Component   | Version / Specification       |
 | ----------- | ----------------------------- |
 | **GPU**     | NVIDIA A100 PCIe (40 GB VRAM) |